 Depression has been called “the common cold” of mental distress.
 It is estimated that over 16 million Americans experience a major depressive episode each year.
 This estimate does not include other depressive disorders including disruptive mood dysregulation disorder, persistent depressive disorder (dysthymia), premenstrual dysphoric disorder, substance/medication-induced depressive disorder, and depressive disorder due to another medical condition.

-Depressive symptoms can be described by the following descriptions: depressed mood or loss of interest or pleasure in once enjoyable activities, problems with sleep, appetite, energy, focus/concentration, self-image, or thoughts of death or suicide.
+Common depressive symptoms include depressed mood or loss of interest or pleasure in once enjoyable activities, problems with sleep, appetite, energy, focus/concentration, self-image, or thoughts of death or suicide.

 Diagnostic and statistical manual of mental disorders: DSM-5.
 Washington, DC: American Psychiatric Publishing, 2013.